FITing-Tree: A Data-aware Index Structure: Evaluation

+This section evaluates \system{} and the presented techniques.
+Overall, we see that \system{} achieves comparable performance to a full index as well as indexes that use fixed-size paging while using orders of magnitude less space.

+First, in Section \ref{sec:experiments:overall}, we compare the overall performance of \system{}, measuring its lookup and insert performance for both clustered and non-clustered indexes using a variety of real-world datasets.
+Next, we compare the two proposed insert strategies in Section~\ref{sec:experiments:inplacedelta}.
+Then, in Section~\ref{sec:experiments:index_construction}, we measure the construction cost of \system{} and in Section~\ref{sec:experiments:other_indexes} we show how \system{} can leverage other internal index structures.
+Section~\ref{sec:experiments:scalability} shows the scalability of our index for different dataset sizes.
+Finally, Section~\ref{sec:experiments:worst_case} shows how \system{} performs for an adversarial synthetically generated dataset (i.e., worst-case data distribution) and Section~\ref{sec:experiments:cost_model} evaluates our cost model.

+Appendix~\ref{sec:appendix:further_eval} includes additional experiments that compare \system{} to Correlation Maps~\cite{correlation_maps}, show results for range queries, measure the throughput for various buffer sizes, and breakdown the lookup performance of \system{}.

-All experiments were conducted on a single server with an Intel E5-2660 CPU (2.2GHz, 10 cores, 25MB L3 cache) and 256GB RAM.
-Furthermore, all index and table data was held in memory for all experiments.
+We conducted all experiments on a single server with an Intel E5-2660 CPU (2.2GHz, 10 cores, 25MB L3 cache) and 256GB RAM and all index and table data was held in memory.